How much from our private life should we share on Social Media?

 In this selfie-world, it very rarely I take selfies or making videos of myself on Instagram Story and YouTube.
-I’m not camera-shy at all… I had after all shared my domestic violence story on national television in primetime.
+I’m not camera-shy at all… I had, after all, shared my domestic violence story on national television in primetime.

-The truth is, it doesn’t come naturally for me to take my iPhone and start take pictures and snap videos of myself.
+The truth is, it doesn’t come naturally for me to take my iPhone and start to take pictures and snap videos of myself.
 I rather want to take pictures and videos of nature or other beautiful things.
-In the same why, I don’t feel a need to use the Social Media as my personal diary where I document everything from my life.
+In the same way, I don’t feel a need to use the Social Media as my personal diary where I document everything from my life.

 When I share stories from my journey, and thereby my personal life, it’s something I had considered very well and are aware of the consequences.
 Even though I hadn’t spoken with my mother since 2005, she’s still able to make life a living hell through physical violence, manipulations, and putting people I love up against me.
-I’m not afraid of her; I just don’t want to play with my health and relationships, because she putting up a fight.
+I’m not afraid of her; I just don’t want to play with my health and relationships, because she was putting up a fight.
 On the other hand, I won’t allow her to influence what I am doing and saying.
 Thankfully, my mother doesn’t understand a word English, and we all know how accurate Google Translate is.
-This is one of the reasons to I took my business from Danish to English.
+That is one of the reasons so I took my business from Danish to English.
 To have more freedom of speech!

 Also, my loved ones aren’t super happy about me sharing about domestic violence.
 Not because they don’t support the cause, but because they too have to deal with the consequences from my mother’s camp.
 The domestic violence is just an important part of my journey, and I recover by speaking about it when I feel it’s proper.